Visit Transition to Adulthood for more resources on the transition process.

 - Michigan law makes no reference to certificates and does not provide any definition of a certificate.
 Certificates are given, or not given, at the discretion of the local school district.

 A student does not have to meet the criteria of the Michigan Merit Curriculum or maintain the grade requirement to receive a certificate of completion.
 A student with an IEP may focuses on meeting individualized goals and objectives.
 The student’s IEP team determines if he/she will receive a diploma or a certificate of completion.
-Accepting a certificate of completion can allow the student to participate in the senior graduation activities.
 A student who receives a certificate of completion is eligible to continue receiving special education services until the age of 26 per Michigan Administrative Rules for Special Education (MARSE) Rule 340.1702.